Hurricane Beryl roars by Jamaica after killing at least 7 people in the southeast Caribbean

 Porter called Beryl “the strongest and most dangerous hurricane threat that Jamaica has faced, probably, in decades.”

-A hurricane warning was in effect for Jamaica, Grand Cayman, Little Cayman and Cayman Brac.
-Beryl was forecast to weaken slightly over the next day or two, but still be at or near major-hurricane strength when it passes near or over Jamaica on Wednesday, near the Cayman Islands on Thursday and into Mexico’s Yucatan Peninsula on Friday, according to the U.S. National Hurricane Center.
+A hurricane warning was in effect for Jamaica, Grand Cayman, Little Cayman and Cayman Brac, and the coast of the Yucatan Peninsula of Mexico from Puerto Costa Maya to Cancun.
+Beryl was forecast to weaken slightly over the next day or two, but still be at or near major-hurricane strength when it passes near the Cayman Islands on Thursday and into Mexico's Yucatan Peninsula late Thursday or Friday, according to the U.S. National Hurricane Center.

 An evacuation order was in place for communities across Jamaica that are prone to flooding and landslides.
 Holness urged Jamaicans to move away from low-lying areas.

-A hurricane watch was in effect for Haiti’s southern coast and the Yucatan’s east coast.
-Belize issued a tropical storm watch stretching south from its border with Mexico to Belize City.
+The head of Mexico’s civil defense agency said that Beryl is expected to make a rare double strike on Mexico.
+Laura Velázquez said the hurricane is expected to make landfall along a relatively unpopulated stretch of the Caribbean coast between Tulum and the inland town of Felipe Carrillo Puerto.
+Because the coast there is largely made up of lagoons and mangroves, there are few resorts or hotels in the area south of Tulum.

 Late Monday, Beryl became the earliest storm to develop into a Category 5 hurricane in the Atlantic and peaked at winds of 165 mph (270 kph) Tuesday before weakening to a still-destructive Category 4.
-On Wednesday, the storm’s center was about 100 miles (160 kilometers) west of Kingston.
-It had maximum sustained winds of 130 mph (215 kph) and was moving west-northwest at 20 mph (31 kph).
+Late Wednesday night, the storm's center was about 560 miles (905 kilometers) east-southeast of Tulum, Mexico.
+It had maximum sustained winds of 130 mph (215 kph) and was moving west-northwest at 21 mph (32 kph).
 Hurricane strength winds extended 45 miles from the center.

 In Miami, hurricane center director Michael Brennan in an online briefing said people on the island should plan to stay sheltered throughout the day Wednesday with conditions only beginning to improve overnight.